SESA/infrastructure-slides/_slides/cap-nosql.md

 ## "A" in CAP

-- Availability, as defined by CAP Conjecture
+- As defined by CAP Conjecture:
   - Every requests results in a valid response with a high probability
-- Availability, as defined by CAP Theorem
+- As defined by CAP Theorem:
   - Every request received by a non-failing node eventually results in a valid response.

 ==